byrnesy924/AgeAlyser_2/README.md

 - Two key lines of analysis - Military and Economic strategy/tactics

 **AgeGame**
-- Central object, contains key data for the game, also houses behaviour
+- Central object, contains key data for the game, also houses parsing behaviour

 ## Appendices
 ### MGZ Parser version to use
-If the original aoc-mgz is behind the current game update and therefore not functional, use aoeinsights fork:
+If the original aoc-mgz is behind the current game update and therefore not functional, check aoeinsights version and use that fork:
 ```
 git clone https://github.com/aoeinsights/aoc-mgz
 ```
 then
 ```
 python setup.py install
 ```

 ### AOE Devleopment Utilities